RUSSIA: Second Orthodox priest facing criminal charges for opposing Ukraine war

 At least 66 people have been charged or are under investigation under Criminal Code Article 207.3 (https://www.forum18.org/archive.php?article_id=2737), human rights news agency OVD-Info reported on 24 June, with another 107 people facing other criminal charges for their opposition to the war.
 Almost 2,500 people have been charged under Administrative Code Article 20.3.3.
 OVD-Info added on 29 June that in the four months since the invasion of Ukraine, only one day had passed without any detentions of people protesting against the war.
 As of 8 July, the total of those detained stands at 16,334.

-The Russian authorities also continue to block online access to information about the war in Ukraine, including a Belarusian news report on the destruction of Ukrainian religious buildings, and a Ukrainian Protestant pastor's appeal to fellow clergy in Russia speak out against the invasion (https://www.forum18.org/archive.php?article_id=2741).
+The Russian authorities also continue to block online access to information about the war in Ukraine, including the website of the Religious Information Service of Ukraine (hosted by the Ukrainian Catholic University in Lviv), a Belarusian news report on the destruction of Ukrainian religious buildings, and a Ukrainian Protestant pastor's appeal to fellow clergy in Russia to speak out against the invasion (https://www.forum18.org/archive.php?article_id=2741).
 Christian website InVictory.org's accounts of deaths and kidnappings among Protestant church members in the Russian-occupied Ukrainian city of Mariupol (https://www.forum18.org/archive.php?article_id=2763) have also been blocked.

 "The invasion is a mortal sin"Fr Nikandr (Yevgeny) Igoryevich Pinchuk, rector of the parish of St. Simeon Verkhotursky in Verkhoturye, is under criminal investigation for repeatedly "discrediting" the Russian Armed Forces.
 He is the first person known to be facing such a criminal prosecution for criticising Russia's 2022 invasion of Ukraine on religious grounds.